joethompson1961/CarND-Semantic-Segmentation/README.md

  - [SciPy](https://www.scipy.org/)

 ### Kitti Dataset
-You need the kitti dataset to train your model.
+The kitti dataset is used to train the model.
 First try to download Kitti Road dataset with this command:
  - `wget http://kitti.is.tue.mpg.de/kitti/data_road.zip`

-If that link has expired then request download link to [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
+If that link has expired request download link to [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).

 Once downloaded extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.